Fuel Poverty UK: Where it Hits Hardest & How to Avoid It!

 The Winter Fuel Payment

 You may be entitled to get anywhere from £100 to £300 in funding towards your gas and electric bills through the Winter Fuel Payments scheme.
-To qualify you must meet strict conditions, such as having been born before or on 5 November 1953.
-Note that there are other conditions to be aware of.
 Check out our Winter Fuel Payment Guide to find out what’s offered, whether you qualify and to claim for it.

 The Cold Weather Payment